Model Validation

 X-squared = 18.982, df = 30, p-value = 0.9404

 Now the \(p\)-value is close to 1 and the result is certainly not statistically significant.
 We cannot rejected the null hypotheses.
-So, although we cannot conclusively state that there is autocorrelation, it does seem unlikely given the test result.
+Although we cannot conclusively state that there is autocorrelation, it does seem unlikely given the test result.

 Conclusion